mosip/ble-verifier-sdk/README.md

 #### 2. `startTransfer()`

-This API starts the BLE trasfer with the config provided.
+This API starts the BLE transfer with the config provided.
 This method returns a `Promise<String>`.

 ##### Success Case